tearch-linux/TeaISO/doc/Manual-of-usage.md

 ## About the program

-The main program is `mkteaiso`, the program will produce an ISO boot image file and must be parse a default profile (linux flavour) to produce.
+The main program is `mkteaiso`, the program will produce an ISO boot image file and must be parse a default profile (a template Linux flavor) to produce.

 The complete terminology and step by step documentation are into [Teaiso-technology.md](Teaiso-technology.md).